Join Our Team

 Over one million Sourland Mountain trees will die within the next few years due to an invasive insect, the emerald ash borer.
 The Sourland Conservancy is working with public and private landowners to mitigate the EAB’s impact and restore the forest.
 This complex restoration eﬀort began in 2020 and will continue for many years.
 The Conservancy and its partners will identify and prioritize sites and work with the landowners to develop the most eﬀective plan for each site.

 The Sourland Conservancy plays a critical role in protecting the Sourland Region.
 The Sourland Conservancy’s mission is to protect, promote and preserve the unique character of the Sourland Region.
 We value inclusion, knowledge, respect, and diversity.

 Stewardship Paid Internship

-Fall internship: 12 weeks (250 hours maximum), September – November
+Spring internship: 12 weeks (250 hours maximum), Flexible Start & End Dates

 The Sourland Conservancy is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, family status, or veteran status.
 The Sourland Conservancy values a diverse workplace and strongly encourages women, people of color, LGBTQ individuals, people with disabilities, members of ethnic minorities, foreign-born residents and veterans to apply.